Custom Printed Paper Components for Board Games

 Play Money Manufacturing

 Play money should not be quoted by total bill count alone.
-The first thing we check is how many values are in the set.
-300 bills with four values is a clean job: print, cut, separate, count, and pack four groups.
-300 bills split into eight or ten values is a different job.
-Each value needs its own artwork control, sorting step, quantity check, and packing position.
-That is where cost and wrong-count risk start to move.
+We first check denomination count.
+300 bills with four values is simple to print, cut, sort, and pack.
+Split into eight or ten values, each needs its own artwork control, sorting, counting, and packing, which increases cost and error risk.

-For board game production, we usually check play money by bill size, total bill count, denomination count, paper stock, print side, sorting method, and final packing plan before pricing the component.
+For board games, we check bill size, total count, denomination count, paper, print sides, sorting method, and packing plan before pricing.

 Denomination Count & Sorting Cost